 Feed processing may contribute to Salmonella in feed through cross-contamination.
 A survey by Davies and Wray (1997c) detected Salmonella in 16% of poultry feed samples from a feed mill in England, with 24, 13, and 12% of samples from intake pits, ingredient bins, and mixers, respectively.
 Jones and Ricke (1994) also suggest that feed may be cross-contaminated at the feed mill, and suggest cleaning intake pits with a "neutral" feed, such as corn, containing organic acids.
-In addition, the source of the air for the pellet is critical and should never originate from sites such as the ingredient receiving and loading areas (Jones et al. 1994).
+In addition, the source of the air for the pellet is critical and should never originate from sites such as the ingredient receiving and loading areas due to the risk from contamination from dust (Jones et al. 1994).
 Air ducts should be maintained in sites that are protected from dust and other types of contamination (Jones et al. 1994).